 Help prevent quiet quitting with ActivTrak

-Preventing quiet quitting requires a proactive approach to employee engagement.
+Preventing quiet quitting means taking a proactive approach to employee engagement.
 By understanding what it is, knowing the signs, fostering effective communication, building a positive work environment and implementing employee development programs, companies create a culture that values and nurtures employee engagement.
 By investing in your workforce, you not only reduce the risk of quiet quitting but also enhance productivity, innovation and overall business success.

 Leverage ActivTrak’s employee engagement tools to help prevent quiet quitting in your organization.
 Spot signs of disengagement and quiet quitting early with data on work habits.
 Give employees a way to optimize their work habits through data-driven, collaborative conversations.
 Balance workloads across teams and set engagement goals for your organization, all in one place.